-Adult/Leader/Volunteer - any person, whether paid or unpaid, who acts in a position with responsibility for children; this can include, but not limited to, supervisor, team manager, sports science personnel, chaperone, helpers and/or others who may be acting within the definition of a specified role without the requisite recognised qualification and for the purpose of this document this term may also include all specified roles otherwise referenced here e.g. children's officer, coach, committee member, instructor.
+Adult/Leader/Volunteer - any person, whether paid or unpaid, who acts in a position with responsibility for children; this can include, but not limited to, supervisor, team manager, sports science personnel, chaperone, helpers and/or others who may be acting within the definition of a specified role with the required recognised qualification and for the purpose of this document this term may also include all specified roles otherwise referenced here e.g. children's officer, coach, committee member, instructor.
 Adults are over 18 years of age.

-Mountaineering Ireland - is the National Governing Body for the mountaineering as recognised by the Irish Sports Council and Sport Northern Ireland.
+Mountaineering Ireland - is the National Governing Body for the mountaineering as recognised by the Sport Ireland and Sport Northern Ireland.

-Child and Family Agency - is the authority with the statutory responsibility for the protection and welfare of children in Ireland since 1^{st} January 2014.
+Child and Family Agency - is the authority with the statutory responsibility for the protection and welfare of children in Ireland since 1st January 2014.